abguy/trade-processor/README.md

 # Contacts

-If you have questions you could reach me at A.V.Belyaev at gmail.
+If you have questions you could reach me at Alexey.V.Belyaev at gmail.com